 Unfortunately for the Continental Congress, the man they appointed to serve as their first Consul, William Palfrey, never arrived in France—likely due to a shipwreck.
 Congress then appointed Thomas Barclay, who would “exercise all the powers, and perform the services required of William Palfrey, during his absence from that Kingdom, or during the pleasure of Congress; and be allowed a salary of one thousand dollars per annum.”
-Significantly, Congress’s appointment to Barclay neglected to mention any compensation, so his first business was establishing a livelihood.
+Significantly, Congress’s appointment of Barclay neglected to mention any compensation, so his first business was establishing a livelihood.
 On arrival in France late in 1781, Barclay connected with an old business associate, James Moylan, to launch a new firm: Barclay, Moylan & Company.
 He then left his family temporarily with the Moylans and spent the next nine months traveling to Paris and then to Amsterdam to look after the urgent problem of getting supplies to the Continental Army.

 Correspondence on the details of the consular convention and various miscommunications lasted until November 1788, when a revised consular convention was signed in Paris by Franklin and Vergennes.
 As Barclay had suggested six years previously, it did not include language ruling out commercial activities for consuls and vice-consuls.
-Additionally, two years after his appointment as consul in 1781, during which he had been effectively acting as Consul General, Congress finally formalized his position as Consul General.
+Additionally, two years after his appointment as consul in 1781, during which he had been effectively acting as consul general, Congress finally formalized his position as consul general.